GriffinDuck/LimaCharlie-EDR-Lab/README.md

 For attackers getting access to more than one account is critical.
 A way to do this is gathering creditals from the file lsass.exe.
 This file holds usernames, passwords and security tokens.

+To learn more about LSASS Credential Dumping refer to [Mitre](https://attack.mitre.org/techniques/T1003/001/)

 ![lsass-dump](https://i.imgur.com/1TDbDT7.png)

 Running this command will copy the contents of the lsass file and dump it inside of the attackers host.